natemaia/dk/README.md

 Some ways in which yaxwm differs include:

-- Based on xcb rather than xlib with RANDR support for multi-head.
+- Using xcb over xlib and randr support for multi-head, no xinerama support planned.

 - Dynamic workspaces similar to xmonad, with a workspace centric model at the core.